biko-73/NitroAdvanceFHD/README.md

 All thanks to the developer, Mr. Hussain (Fairbird) for his help in modifying and developing the Nitro Plugin to come out in such a wonderful way.

 - All thanks to the designer Oktus for his continuous support and designing (Virtual picon - Boot background – Spinner ….. and more)
+- All thanks to the RedouaneTM for help to developing upgrading skin fron plugin

 - New look of the sound bar has been designed
 - The current event (progress) bar was designed on the first and second infobars in a new innovative way